ygrzjh/clickhouse-drop-cluster-partition-test/README.md

 ```

 ## Test it
-Symptom: drop partition on replicated database cluster sql(e.g: `ALTER TABLE demo.test ON CLUSTER 'demo' DROP PARTITION '0';`) only executed on the local clickhouse node,not distributed to the cluster.
+Symptom: drop partition on replicated database cluster sql(e.g: `ALTER TABLE demo.test ON CLUSTER 'demo' DROP PARTITION '0';`) only executed on the local clickhouse node,not distributed to the replicated database cluster.

 - Crate demo replicated database
 ```sql